icpc-ufrn/competitive_programming/ideas/probability.md

 #### Expected number of trials until success
 If probability of success is `p`, the expected number of trials until success is `1/p`.

+#### Expected number of moves until final state
+Let's say you have a process in which you keep updating a state and there is a set of final states you may reach.
+You wan't to know the expected number of moves until you reach a final state.

+Note that states can be seen as a graph and for each state there is a set of edges going out from it to other states.
+Cycles may be allowed.
+There are several modellings for this since this is quite generic.
+One of such modelling is:
+- Partition states such that for each partition you are able to compute:
+  - Probability of a state in this partiton not being a final state
+  - Expected number of moves for leaving this partition
+  - There can't be cycles outside of a partition
+  - We are then finding the answer not aiming a final state but counting the number of steps non-final states take for leaving the current partition